 We’re the first to admit that raccoons are adorable little creatures.
 Though you rarely see them in Australia, you frequently see “raccoon eyes”, those pesky dark circles that appear above your cheeks, making you look tired and older than you are.

-In this article we will shine a light on under-eye circles: Why you may have them, steps you can take to prevent them, and solutions for stubborn eye discoloration that just won’t go away.
+In this article we will shine a light on under-eye circles: Why you may have them, steps you can take to prevent them, and solutions for stubborn eye discolouration that just won’t go away.

 Why well-rested people look so sleepy